ncharriere/Genome_annotation/report/report.md

 ![Figure 03a - Contigs ordered by size](figures/03a-TE_and_genes_density_contigs_size.png)

 Figure 03a. *This circular plot shows the distribution of transposable elements (TEs) by superfamily and the proportion of genes across contigs, which are ordered by decreasing size.
 Each ring represents a different TE superfamily or gene density.
+The gene density is obtained by gene annotation with MAKER (to be precise it's the merging and filtering of the MAKER output that gave the gene density).
 Peaks indicate regions with higher TE or gene content.
 This view highlights the overall structure of the genome and major TE-rich or gene-rich regions.
 (I didn't put the intermediate versions without the gene density, it didn't add anything)*

 #### Figure 03b - Contigs ordered by chromosomal location